sumitrsystems/AutomationFramework-Rajat/README.md

 ## Running Tests

+Tests can be run in two ways:

-Tests are located in the `src/test/java` directory.
-You can run them from your IDE or from the command line using the `mvn test` command.
+1. **Through Maven:** You can run the tests through the command line by navigating to the project directory and running the `mvn test` command.

+2. **Through TestNG:** If you are using an IDE like IntelliJ IDEA or Eclipse, you can run the tests through the `testng.xml` file.
+Here's how you can do it:

+   - Open the `testng.xml` file in your IDE.
+   - Right-click anywhere in the file.
+   - Click on `Run 'testng.xml'`.

+   This will run all the test methods defined in the `testng.xml` file.

+Remember to ensure that all your dependencies are correctly installed and that your environment variables are set up correctly before running the tests.

 ## Data Providers